-For the most part, an oral irrigator is a simple device, but there are a few features that add extra value.
+For the most part, an oral irrigator is a simple device, but there are a few features that could be useful:

-If you share your water flosser with family members, each person needs his or her own tip.
+Color-Coded Tips: If you share your water flosser with other household members, each person needs his or her own tip.
 Color-coding makes it easy to tell which tip belongs to which user.

-This mode pulses the water flow, which stimulates gum tissue and promotes gum health.
+Water Pulse/Gum Massage: This mode pulses the water flow, which stimulates the gum tissue and promotes gum health.

 All water flossers come with a standard tip, and some include a few specialized tips as well.
 While you can swap out your device’s tips with others from the same brand, you generally cannot fit a tip from a different brand onto a water flosser.